hetrodoo/hetrodo-terrainProtector-paper/readme.md

 - **_To remove, do the same process with the paper again_**

 ## Known Issues
-- If there is only one area, and it gets disbanded, its registry will not be deleted, making it load again after a server restart.

 ## Pending
 - Optimization to the ClaimManager class to better handle a large amount of claims.